-"Oh, we have sharks here, but they are not in the water." -Udi, Israeli surf teacher
+"Oh, we have sharks here... but they're not in the water." -Udi, Israeli surf teacher

 Surfing the Holyland is a work of absolute fiction.
 Any similarity to actual persons, living or dead, or actual events is purely coincidental...It is 100% fiction....95%…At least 90.
 Okay, 70.
 70% fiction.

-Directed by Adam Lenson who specialises in new and experimental musical theatre with credits from The Old Vic, Public Theatre (New York), Duke of York’s and St James Theatre.
+Produced by Slackline Productions, championing the stories of women 35+ and directed by Adam Lenson who specialises in new and experimental musical theatre with credits from The Old Vic, Public Theatre (New York), Duke of York’s and St James Theatre.